Maarc/csa/doc/CSA-UserManual.md

 An important design requirement for `csa` was the ability to change rules in the field, without the need to recompile the executable.
 This requirement is driven by the realization that many customer may have in-house libraries that have `wrapper` classes and functions to simplify the use of other frameworks.
 As such, these wrapper classes may hide critical patterns.
 With this capability, those internal libraries can be scanned first and then the rules may be augmented to look for additional patterns.
 The following process details the steps required to do this.

-1. Export the rules currently contained inside the `CSA` executable
+1. Export the rules currently contained inside the `csa` executable

    `csa rules export -–output-dir=./rules`